-• Four courses will be taken at the foundational level: one from each of the thematic clusters.
+Four courses will be taken at the foundational level: one from each of the thematic clusters.

 For incoming students in the Bachelor of Nursing program, it is important to seek clarification of these requirements and up-to-date registration information through the Academic Advisors.

+Students in the Bachelor of Nursing must complete all NURS and HLTH prefix courses in the program with a final grade of "C" or higher.
+BIOL courses require a grade of a C- or higher.
 To be eligible for graduation, students must satisfactorily complete all degree program requirements.
-Students must maintain an overall a minimum GPA of 2.00 to be eligible for graduation.

-Students completing degree requirements will be awarded a Bachelor of Nursing degree from Mount Royal University.
+Students must maintain an overall minimum GPA of 2.00 to be eligible for graduation.
+Students who have completed all program requirements will be awarded a Bachelor of Nursing degree from Mount Royal University.